-1) Recalculation based on mean exchange rate for the year 2016: 27.034 CZK/EUR
+1) Recalculation based on mean exchange rate of the CNB for the year 2020: 26.444 CZK/EUR (www.kurzy.cz)

 The type of farming of a holding is determined by the relative contribution of the standard output of the different production characteristics of this holding to the total standard output of this one.
-Holdings are classified into types of farming according to the exactly defined algorithms which specifies the share of particular sectors of crop and animal production of the holdings.
-These algorithms are involved in the Regulation No. 2015/220.
+Holdings are classified into types of farming according to the exactly defined algorithms which specify the share of particular sectors of crop and animal production of the holdings.
+These algorithms are involved in Regulation No. 2015/220.
 There is a three-level classification system of farming types; it consists of 9 general types, 22 principal types and 62 particular types of farming.
-List of particular types of farming and share of particular sectors of crop and animal products is shown in Annexes A1 and A2.
+A list of particular types of farming and the share of particular sectors of crop and animal products are shown in Annexes A1 and A2.

-The category "Other gainful activities (OGA)" is a new classification variable, which expresses the share of the turnover of the activities other than agricultural and directly related to the holding in the total turnover.
-It includes activities for which either resources of the holding or its products are used; e.g. processing of farm products, contractual work inside or outside agricultural sector, forestry etc. Estimation of the share of OGA can be defined according to the general formula:
+The category "Other gainful activities (OGA)" is a classification variable, which expresses the share of the turnover of activities other than agricultural and is directly related to the holding in the total turnover.
+It includes activities for which either resources of the holding or its products are used; e.g. processing of farm products, contractual work inside or outside the agricultural sector, forestry etc. Estimation of the share of OGA can be defined according to the general formula: